Menu

 Why is it reported? #

-A template type bound references an interface that is marked as @internal by its declaring package.
+A template type bound references an interface that is marked as @internal.
 The @template T of SomeInterface syntax constrains the template type to subtypes of the given interface.
 When that interface is internal, using it as a bound creates a dependency on an implementation detail that may change without notice.

 How to fix it #